-Eligible to Retire on or before August 1, 2017 Eligible to Retire on or after August 1, 2017 Full Benefits Any age with 30 years of service credit Age 65 with 5 years of service credit Age 67 with 10 years of service credit; or Age 57 with 30 years of service credit Actuarially Reduced Benefits Age 60 with 5 years of service credit Age 55 with 25 years of service credit Age 62 with 10 years of service credit; or Age 60 with 25 years of service credit
+Eligible to Retire before Eligible to Retire on or after August 1, 2017 August 1, 2017 Full Benefits Any age with 30 years of service credit Age 67 with 10 years of service credit; or Age 57 with 30 years of service credit Actuarially Reduced Age 60 with 5 years of service credit Age 62 with 10 years of service credit; or Benefits Age 55 with 25 years of service credit Age 60 with 25 years of service credit

-\ Members with 25 years of service credit as of August 1, 2018, will be included in this plan.
+^{}Members with 25 years of service credit as of August 1, 2017, will be included in this plan.

-Annual retirement benefits are calculated based on final average salary multiplied by a percentage that varies based on year of service; 2.2 percent for the first thirty years of service and 2.5 percent for years of service credit over 30.
+Annual retirement benefits are calculated based on final average salary multiplied by a percentage that varies based on year of service; 2.2 percent for the first 30 years of service and 2.5 percent for years of service credit over 30.
 Final average salary is the average of the highest three years of salary.

-An individual whose benefit effective date is before April 1, 2018 is eligible for a cost of living adjustment (COLA) on the first anniversary date of the benefit.
+An individual whose benefit effective date is before April 1, 2019, is eligible for a cost of living adjustment (COLA) on the first anniversary date of the benefit.
 Beginning April 1, 2018, new benefit recipients must wait until the fourth anniversary of their benefit for COLA eligibility.
 The COLA is added each year to the base benefit amount on the anniversary date of the benefit.
 A three-year COLA suspension is in effect for all benefit recipients for the years 2018, 2019, and 2020.
 Upon resumption of the COLA, it will be indexed to the percentage increase in the CPI-W, not to exceed 2.5 percent and with a floor of 0 percent.

 Funding Policy - Plan members are required to contribute 10 percent of their annual covered salary and the District is required to contribute 14 percent of annual covered payroll.
 The contribution requirements of plan members and employers are established and may be amended by the SERS' Retirement Board up to statutory maximum amounts of 10 percent for plan members and 14 percent for employers.
 The Retirement Board, acting with the advice of the actuary, allocates the employer contribution rate among four of the System's funds (Pension Trust Fund, Death Benefit Fund, Medicare B Fund, and Health Care Fund).
-For the fiscal year ended June 30, 2019, the allocation to pension, death benefits, and Medicare B was 13.5 percent.
-The remaining 0.5 percent employer contribution rate was allocated to the Health Care Fund.
+For the fiscal year ended June 30, 2020, the allocation to pension, death benefits, and Medicare B was 14.0 percent.
+SERS did not allocate employer contributions to the Health Care Fund for fiscal year 2020.

-The District's contractually required contribution to SERS was \$407,962 for fiscal year 2019.
+The District's contractually required contribution to SERS was \$442,392 for fiscal year 2020.
 Of this amount, \$0 is reported as an intergovernmental payable.